odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 ### Gettext pitfalls

 You should know that the translations are cached until you restart the Apache web server.
 In a production environment this is quite good for performance reason.
-A more developer friendly solution would be the Symfony Translation Component.

 ## URL helper